SmartIsrael/agrinutrient/README.md

-# Hydroponic Nutrient Optimization using Reinforcement Learning
+# Hydroponic Nutrient Optimization Using Reinforcement Learning

+## 🌱 Introduction
-This project implements a Reinforcement Learning (RL) system to optimize nutrient delivery in hydroponic farming systems.
-The RL agent learns to dynamically adjust pH levels, Electrical Conductivity (EC), and water cycles to maintain optimal growing conditions for plants at different growth stages.
+This project demonstrates how **Reinforcement Learning (RL)** can be applied to optimize nutrient delivery in **hydroponic farming**.
+Using two popular RL algorithms—**Deep Q-Network (DQN)** and **Proximal Policy Optimization (PPO)**—we train intelligent agents to maintain ideal conditions (pH, EC, temperature) across various plant growth stages.

+The agent learns to interact with a simulated hydroponic environment and make decisions that maximize plant health by adjusting:
+- Nutrient concentration (EC)
+- pH levels
+- Water cycle durations

-## Project Structure
+## 📁 Project Structure
 ```
 project_root/
 ├── environment/